Picasso and Van Gogh.

 Spatial structure includes the structure of the space itself, such as the nijiriguchi (the lowered entrance to the tea room), as well as the air that flows through the space.
 The mode of behavior refers to the patterns that the host and the guest follow.

 Q: In 2019, TeaRoom took over a former communal tea factory in Shizuoka, and you began growing, harvesting, and making tea.
-As a new farmer, are there any good things about joining the tea industry as a new farmer?
+Are there any good things about joining the tea industry as a new farmer?

 Iwamoto: I think the great value we received was that we were able to notice the issues as people inside the project.
 I am glad that I had the opportunity to experience for myself the extent to which the tea industry had fallen into decline and the deterioration of business succession.
 I was also able to notice issues that cannot be seen through statistics alone.